iitaellu/web_portfolio/README.md

 ### About Website:

-This is responsive webporfolio which has six pages in it:
+This is responsive webportfolio which has six pages in it:

--Home page with my name, role, slogan, links to social medias and downloadable cv and application
+-Home page with my name, role, slogan, links to social medias and downloadable cv and application.

 -About me -page with profile picture, bio and graphics about my coding, sosial and language skills.

--Fan facts  -page with three pictures slideshow and five extra info box about me
+-Fan facts -page with slideshow of three picture and five extra info box about me.

--Contact -page which has my email, phonenumber and address
+-Contact -page which has my email, phonenumber and address.

--Work -page to tell shortly my job experience and role in each job.
-Also either logos of companys or discriptive picture of company
+-Work -page where I to tell shortly my job experience and role in each job.
+Also either logo of companies or descriptive picture of company.

--School -page where is some my school project with picture, short discription and link to each GitHub page
+-School -page where is some my school projects with picture, short description and a link to each GitHub page

 ### How To run: